AAninga05/alx-low_level_programming/0x18-dynamic_libraries/README.md

 char *_strpbrk(char *s, char *accept);
 char *_strstr(char *haystack, char *needle);

 1. Create a script that creates a dynamic library called liball.so from all the .c files that are in the current directory.
+2. Create a dynamic library that contains C functions that can be called from Python.